-Starring Robert De Niro, Natascha McElhone, Stellan Skarsgård, and Sean Bean, Ronin is a classic heist movie that employs a realistic aesthetic to deliver a dramatic showdown—no banks involved.
+Starring Robert De Niro, Natascha McElhone, Stellan Skarsgård, Jean Reno, and Sean Bean, Ronin is a classic heist movie that employs a realistic aesthetic to deliver a dramatic showdown—no banks involved.

 In this film, a team of former US Intelligence operatives are hired to steal a mysterious briefcase.
 Along the way, secrets are divulged and loyalties are tested, resulting in a rollercoaster of thrills.

 17. Den of Thieves (2018)

 Directed by Christian Gudegast

 Starring Gerard Butler, Pablo Schreiber, O'Shea Jackson Jr.